Secure the ideas and creations that make your business stand out from the competition.

 3 Items that must be protected from idea thieves

 But I created it first!
+SOMEONE TOOK MY BRAND.

 What is considered intellectual property?